dictyBase/Migration/Ontology-import.md

 ## Core data

 * Get a working version with postgresql identical to the one we have now for ```oracle``` and ```sqlite```.

+  1. Write the temp table sql statements to a file and load it from there.

 * Write unit tests for those pieces.
 * Implement rest of the model both for ```sqlite``` and ```postgresql```.